How We Position Your Business

 The Problem: Your differentiators are the same as your competitors' differentiators.
 Everyone claims "quality," "service," and "experience."

-The Fix: Test your differentiators by asking: "Would a competitor claim the opposite?"
+How We Avoid It: We test your differentiators by asking: "Would a competitor claim the opposite?"
 If no one would say "we don't focus on quality," then quality isn't differentiation.
-Find claims that others genuinely wouldn't make.
+We find claims that others genuinely wouldn't make.

 The Problem: "We have the best retention rates in the industry" is meaningless if you can't back it up.
 Unsubstantiated claims actually reduce credibility.

-The Fix: Never claim differentiation you can't prove.
-For every differentiator, have ready: specific numbers, named examples, or third-party validation.
-If you can't prove it, don't say it.
+How We Avoid It: We never claim differentiation you can't prove.
+For every differentiator, we'll have ready: specific numbers, named examples, or third-party validation.
+If you can't prove it, we won't say it.

 The Structure